Three Candidates Mark Another Milestone in Diaconate Formation

 The Order of Acolyte is an important milestone in their formation and brings them closer to being ordained permanent deacons.
 Through the ministry of Acolyte, these men are greater entrusted to serve the Priest and Deacon at the Altar of our Lord at Holy Mass, and they are also called to greater witness of their Christian faith in the world through their daily lives.

-If the Lord continues to call John, Matt, and Wally forward to be ordained as permanent deacons, their expected ordination will be in June of 2026 by Bishop Mark at the Cathedral of the Blessed Sacrament in Altoona.
+If the Lord continues to call John, Matt, and Wally to receive the Sacrament of Holy Orders, Bishop Mark will ordain them on June 6, 2026, at the Cathedral of the Blessed Sacrament in Altoona.

 Acceptance into the Permanent Diaconate program requires a man to be:

-· Have at least a high school diploma (or equivalent) and able to learn in a structed academic environment
+• Have at least a high school diploma (or equivalent) and be able to learn in a structured academic environment

-The formation process takes five years and focuses on academic, human, pastoral, and spiritual formation.
+The formation process takes five years and focuses on human, intellectual, spiritual, and pastoral academic, human, pastoral, and spiritual formation.
 Permanent Deacons are typically married and must be married before ordination.

-Just as in the early Church, permanent deacons commit themselves and their families to a life of prayer and service to the Church under their Diocesan Bishop and his successors, to whom they swear a solemn vow of obedience.
+Just as in the early Church, permanent deacons commit themselves and their families to a life of prayer and service to the Church under their Diocesan Bishop and his successors. swear a solemn vow of obedience.
+During the ordination liturgy, the deacon candidates will make three promises: those of celibacy, prayer, and obedience.
+These are lifelong commitments to a way of life.

 To learn more, contact the Office of the Permanent Deaconate of the Diocese of Altoona-Johnstown by calling (814) 361-2000, emailing Jessica Gramling at jgramling@dioceseaj.org, or emailing the Director of the Permanent Diaconate, Deacon Michael Russo, at mrusso@dioceseaj.org.